 Indeed.
 The Washington Convention (more generally known as the ICSID Convention).
 This treaty, which also gives rise to the centre, entered force in 1966.
 Under it, ICSID cases follow their own rules of procedure, unaffected by the law of the seat, and awards are only subject to the remedies granted by the convention itself.
 They don’t depend on the New York Convention.
 Initially, the convention was ratified by more than 50 states.
-Today it has 162 signatories, of which 153 have ratified.
+Today it has 163 signatories, of which 153 have ratified; the most recent signatory is Djibouti.
 Not all the signatories have been satisfied, however.

 How busy is ICSID?